MALiA Bylaws

 Section 3

 The principal office of the corporation shall be located in the Commonwealth of Virginia.
-The corporation may also have such offices at such other places within or without the state as the MALiA Board of Directors may from time to time determine.
+The corporation may also have such offices at such other places within or without the state as the MALiA Board may from time to time determine.

 Section 1